Copyright 1997-2010 the PHP Documentation Group.

 function for opening persistent connections.
 To open a persistent

-connection you must prepend p:
+connection you must prepend p: to the hostname

 when connecting.